zapata-engineering/orquestra-core/docs/DOC_README.md

 Heading 3: under-line with `~~~~~~~~~~~~~~~~~~`

 Anything beyond that, please pick something and add what you picked to the above list

+### Graphic Best Practices

+If you're going to create a graphic from scratch, to keep style consitent, please create the graphic using [excalidraw](https://excalidraw.com/), an online whiteboarding/graphic creation tool.

+When you export your graphic as a PNG, use the "embed scene" option so if the graphic ever needs to be updated in the future, it can be done easily.